5 DAY MINDFUL, SELF-COMPASSION INTENSIVE RESIDENTIAL TRAININGwith Colette Power and Wiebke Pausch 24 – 29 June, 2019

 You are welcome to arrive between 14h and 20h on the opening day of this event.It is not possible to arrive before this date unless you are attending a previous retreat.

 Rooms need to be vacated by 10h, on the closing day of this event and we ask that you leave by 15h.
 Lunch is the last meal which you are welcome to stay for.
 It is not possible to stay on at Le Moulin, unless you are attending the next retreat.

-We provide bedding and towels for all rooms.
+We provide bedding and towels for all rooms and all Moulin tents.

-If you choose to stay in a moulin tent, we will provide you with everything.
+If you choose to stay in a moulin tent, available for either one or two people, we will provide everything you need.
 A bed ( yes a bed!!) quilt, bedding, lighting, torch, towel, and anything else to make you comfortable.
 The tent will also have space to keep your luggage and belongings.

 Hots drinks are available all day.

 We provide meditation mats, cushions, chairs and shawls.

 We have enough yoga mats for up to 50 people, however if you use yoga props, you need to bring your own.